krabberod/BIO9905MERG1_V23/README.md

 ---
 # Software
 We will use R (version 4.0.5 or later) and Rstudio (version 1.4.1 or later) in this course.
+In addition, we will use Google Colab for programs that require a Linux/Unix environment.

 **Everybody should download and install R (https://www.r-project.org/), Rstudio (https://www.rstudio.com/) and the required packages before the course starts**.

-For more information about required packages [Click here](Setup/).
+For more information about the required packages [Click](Setup/) here](Setup/).

 ---